taxjarsam/taxjar-developers/source/integrations/index.md

 Building a custom integration with TaxJar?
 In these guides, we’ll cover everything you need to know about handling sales tax calculations, reporting, and filing for your own platform.
 Before you build a new integration from scratch, we recommend reading these guides and browsing our [API documentation](/api/reference/) so you fully understand what can be accomplished through [SmartCalcs](https://www.taxjar.com/smartcalcs/), our sales tax API.

-If you have any questions or feedback, please reach out to [support@taxjar.com](mailto:support@taxjar.com).
+If you have any technical or partnership questions before getting started, reach out and [schedule a call](/integrations/contact/) with our integration team.

 Thanks for choosing TaxJar!